Patient education: Sjögren’s syndrome (Beyond the Basics)

 - Director, Jerome L. Greene Sjogren’s Syndrome Center

 SJÖGREN'S SYNDROME OVERVIEW

 Although there is no cure for Sjögren’s syndrome, a number of treatments are available.
-This article discusses the possible causes, signs, symptoms, diagnostic process, and treatments of Sjögren's syndrome.
+This article discusses the possible causes, symptoms, diagnostic process, and treatments of Sjögren's syndrome.

 SJÖGREN'S SYNDROME CAUSES

 Sjögren’s syndrome is thought to be caused by an abnormal reaction of the body’s immune system.
 Lymphocytes are cells in the body’s immune system which travel between the blood and the lymphatic system (including the spleen and lymph nodes) to protect the body from infection and cancer.
 In Sjögren’s syndrome, these cells recognize certain tissues in the body, particularly the glands that produce tears and saliva, as “foreign” and attack them, causing inflammation and damage.